poojanagrawal/mesalabs-day1/lab1/README.md

 <details>
 <summary>Show answer</summary>

 All these `overshoot_` are actually arrays and `(1)` indicates the first element of that array.
-This way, each element can represent a different overshooting zone so you can use different overshooting settings for each zone.
+This way, each element can represent a different overshooting zone so you can use different overshooting settings for different convcetion zones.

 </details>

+>> Neat!

 4. Before you run your model, you should consider when the model is terminated.
-Since we want to simulate the main-sequence evolution, we should place our stopping condition around the terminal age main-sequence (TAMS).
+Since we want to simulate the main-sequence evolution, we should place our stopping condition at the terminal age main-sequence (TAMS).
 Look under ``! when to stop`` in ``&controls`` of your *inlist_project*.